-“Agenda Vestland's support is vital for Ogoori to operate its innovative circular model and build a progressive revenue through ocean plastic raw material rental.
+“Agenda Vestland's support is vital for Ogoori to operate its innovative circular model and build a progressive revenue through marineits plastic raw material rental.
 We are proud to see Agenda Vestlandet creating an impact in Norway's green shift.
 The business sector has a vital role to play towards the Norwegian green growth, and Ogoori is happy to contribute to it and to compliment Sparebank Vest's goals,” says Larissa Costa Slottet, Ogoori’s CEO

-Ogoori’s regenerative and circular business model fits right into Agenda Vestlandet Foundation’s mission.
+Ogoori’s circular business model fits right into Agenda Vestlandet Foundation’s mission.
 The foundation was created by the Norwegian bank, Sparebanken Vest, to accelerate sustainability and green growth projects particularly in western Norway.
 Sparebanken Vest earmarked NOK 300 million for investments in sustainability and green growth projects through Agenda Vestlandet Foundation to help Norwegian companies to compete in the international market.

 Photo: A beach cleanup action in September 2020.
 Runa Andersen, ITSB; Siren Sundland, Chairperson of Agenda Vestlandet, Sparebank Vest; and Larissa Slottet, CEO of Ogoori.
 (From Left to Right)